Code-Institute-Submissions/first-milestone-project-3/README.md

 On Github <br/>
-1) Clicked Settings of the repository hosting the project and generated the external link as below
+1) Click Settings of the repository hosting the project and generated the external link as below

 [Link to github pages:https://github.com/nadia-solution-tracker/first-milestone-project](https://github.com/nadia-solution-tracker/first-milestone-project)<br/>